tuesy/carrierwave-audio/README.md

 `watermark_file_path` - REQUIRED.
 Path to where your watermarked file is stored.

 VERY IMPORTANT: The watermarked file must be a 44.1k, 2-channel mp3.
 It needs to be a long file.
-It'll be concatenated to fit the length of your uploaded file.
+It'll be truncated to fit the length of your uploaded file.

 `output_format` - Optional.
 The only currently available option is the default, `:mp3`.